 The innovative projects backed by the Programme aimed to tackle this problem, ensuring young people are better supported as they move to adult services.

-What does the fund do?
+What did the programme do?

-Engaging GPs – Improving Outcomes
+ST. OSWALD'S HOSPICE : Engaging GPs – Improving Outcomes

-The new clinic, based at St Oswald’s Hospice, will see young adults with complex conditions attend an annual assessment from palliative care specialists at St Oswald’s.
-The assessment will be completed in two parts, firstly to assess physical and psychosocial symptoms, looking at symptom management and medication, as well as ensuring a young adult has an emergency healthcare plan.
-The second part of the assessment involves discussing and setting life goals and future planning.
+The pilot service began in early 2019 and involved the introduction of an annual assessment clinic for young adults and facilitate closer working relationships between the Hospice and GPs to support patient care and ultimately improve their quality of life.
+The new clinic, based at St Oswald’s Hospice, saw young adults with complex conditions attend an annual assessment from palliative care specialists at St Oswald’s.
+The assessment was completed in two parts, firstly to assess physical and psychosocial symptoms, looking at symptom management and medication, as well as ensuring a young adult has an emergency healthcare plan.
+The second part of the assessment involved discussing and setting life goals and future planning.

-The pilot will be delivered in partnership with Newcastle Gateshead Clinical Commissioning Group (CCG).
+The initial focus of the pilot was young adults living with neurodisability and was delivered in partnership with Newcastle Gateshead Clinical Commissioning Group (CCG).

-Talking about – sex and relationships: Young people speak out
+THE SEXUALITY ALLIANCE : Talking about – sex and relationships: Young people speak out